 The Office of Financial Aid is required to monitor satisfactory academic progress as it relates to the renewal of financial assistance.
-To remain eligible for most types of financial aid, particularly federal and state assistance, students must meet minimum academic requirements at the conclusion of each semester.
+To remain eligible for most types of financial aid, particularly Federal Title IV and state assistance, students must meet minimum academic requirements at the conclusion of each semester.

 Please note that these standards may differ from the Degree Requirements established by the Registrar’s Office.